DarkGhostHunter/RutUtils/README.md

 #### `validate`

 Checks if the RUTs issued are valid.

-If there are many RUTs, it will return `true` if all the RUTs are valid, and `false` if at least one is invalid.
+If there are more than one RUT, it will return `true` if all the RUTs are valid, and `false` if at least one is invalid.

 ```php
 <?php